 | EC at Jalan Loyang Besar | Pasir Ris | $729 psf ppr | ~710 | Awarded Aug 2024 |

-Between Bloomsbury (358 units), Hudson Place (325 units), and Dover Drive (~625 units), Qingjian is building over 1,300 new homes in the District 5 corridor.
-No other developer has that kind of footprint in this part of Singapore right now.
+Qingjian is also lead on the Dover Drive GLS (separate JV with CCCC + Jianan Capital, $1,556 psf ppr, est. launch above $3,400).
+Between Bloomsbury (358 units), Hudson Place (325 units), and Dover Drive (~625 units), Qingjian is building over 1,300 new homes in the D5 corridor.

 | Destination | What Is There | Approx. Distance |